samh7/youtube_clone/README.md

 #### Description

 This is a simple responsive youtube clone using only css(Tailwind) and html.
-To keep it simple minute details like fonts weren't added, although I might add the later.
+To keep it simple, minute details like fonts weren't added, although I might add them later.

 ### Demos